NorthernMan54/Doorbell/README.md

 ## Integration in Homebridge

-I integrated this into homebridge and the homebridge-camera-ffmpeg plugin using node-red to catch the door pressed event message and trigger the doorbell trigger accessory.
+I integrated this into homebridge and the homebridge-camera-ffmpeg plugin using node-red to catch the doorbell pressed event message and trigger the doorbell trigger accessory.

 The flow looks like this. ![Node Red Flow](docs/node-red-doorbell.png)

-## Need to cleanup below this line
+## Need to cleanup below this line, this is the original README from WemosEM Codebase / Repository